el2718/sudoku/README.md

 ```

 ## Usage
 method 1 is human's way, method 2 is cumputer's way.
-Please type your pulzzle to a text file that has 81 integer elements like pulzzle*.txt, then run this command in your terminal
+Type a pulzzle to a text file that has 81 integer elements like pulzzle*.txt, then run this command in a terminal

 ```bash
 ./sudoku.x method text_file